Free Delivery on all orders above $100

 Raw Crab: A Guide to Preparing and Eating It Safely

-Raw crab is a popular dish in many countries, especially in Korea and Japan.
-It is a delicacy that can be enjoyed in many different ways, from marinating it in soy sauce to serving it raw with wasabi and soy sauce.
-However, some people are hesitant to try raw crab due to concerns about safety and taste.
+Raw crab is a popular dish in many countries, especially Korea and Japan.
+It is a delicacy that can be enjoyed in many different ways, from marinating to serving it raw with wasabi and soy sauce.
+However, some people hesitate to try raw crab due to concerns about safety and taste.

-Understanding raw crab is important before you try it.
-Raw crab is typically marinated in a mixture of soy sauce, vinegar, and other seasonings.
-This process not only adds flavour but also helps to kill any harmful bacteria that may be present.
-However, it is important to only consume raw crab that has been properly prepared and stored to avoid any risk of food poisoning.
+Understanding its proper preparation methods before indulging in this delicacy is important.
+Usually, it is marinated in soy sauce, vinegar, and other seasonings.
+This process not only enhances its flavour but also helps to eliminate harmful bacteria.
+However, to avoid any risk of food poisoning, it is important to choose marinated raw crab that has been properly prepared and stored.

 Key Takeaways

-• Raw crab is a popular delicacy in many countries, but it is important to understand how to prepare and serve it safely.
+• Raw crab is a popular delicacy in Asian countries, especially Japan and Korea, but it is important to understand how to prepare and serve it safely.

 Understanding Raw Crab

-If you're a fan of seafood, you've probably heard of raw crab.
-Raw crab is a popular dish in many countries, and it's enjoyed for its unique taste and texture.
-However, before you try raw crab, it's important to understand a few things about this dish.
+If you're a fan of seafood, raw crab might be on your seafood bucket list.
+It is a popular dish in many countries, and it's enjoyed for its unique taste and texture.
+However, before you try raw crab, you need to consider a few things about this dish.

 Types of Crabs

 There are many different types of crabs, but not all of them are suitable for raw consumption.
-Some of the most common types of crabs used in raw crab dishes include blue crabs and flower crabs.
-When selecting crabs for raw consumption, it's important to choose fresh, live crabs.
-You should also pay attention to the gender of the crab.
-Female crabs tend to have sweeter meat, while male crabs have firmer meat.
+Some of the most common crabs used in raw crab dishes include blue swimming crabs, flower crabs, Chinese mitten crabs, horse crabs etc. When selecting crabs for raw consumption, always choose fresh, live crabs and pay attention to the gender of the crab.
+Female crabs tend to have sweeter meat, while males have firmer meat.

 Health and Safety Considerations

-While raw crab can be delicious, it's important to be aware of the health and safety risks associated with consuming raw seafood.
-Raw crab meat can contain harmful microorganisms, including bacteria and parasites, that can cause food poisoning.
-To reduce your risk of foodborne illness, it's important to ensure that the crab you are consuming is fresh and has been handled properly.
+Raw crab can be a delectable delicacy, but it's essential to be mindful of the potential health risks of consuming uncooked seafood.
+Eating raw crab exposes you to harmful microorganisms, including bacteria and parasites, that can cause food poisoning.
+To minimise the risk of foodborne illness, always check if the crab you're consuming is fresh and has been handled appropriately.

-When preparing raw crab, it's important to follow proper food safety procedures.
-This includes washing your hands thoroughly before and after handling the crab, as well as using separate cutting boards and utensils to prevent cross-contamination.
-You should also ensure that the crab is properly cleaned and prepared before consuming.
+When preparing raw crab, adhering to proper food safety practices is essential.
+This includes washing your hands thoroughly before and after handling the crab and using separate cutting boards and utensils to prevent cross-contamination.
+Additionally, the crab should be cleaned and prepared meticulously before consumption.

 Preparing and Serving Raw Crab

-Before preparing raw crab, it is important to properly clean and store it.
-Begin by thawing out the crabs in the refrigerator for several hours or overnight.
+Before preparing raw crab, it is important to clean and store it properly.
+Begin by thawing the crabs in the refrigerator for several hours or overnight.
 Once thawed, place the crabs in a large bowl and run cold water over them.
 Scrub each crab with a kitchen brush and change the water a couple of times while cleaning.
 Drain the crabs and they are ready to be prepared.

 Raw crab can be stored in the refrigerator for up to 24 hours.
-It is best to store the crabs in a covered container or wrapped tightly in plastic wrap.
-Do not store raw crab in the freezer, as this will cause the meat to become tough and lose its flavour.
+Ensure the crabs are placed in a covered container or wrapped tightly in plastic wrap.
+Do not refreeze frozen crabs once thawed, as this will cause the meat to become tough and lose their flavour.

 Korean Raw Crab Dishes